ozthe2/ozthe2.github.io/_posts/2019-03-02-AOVPN-Using-Task-Scheduler-to-run-VPNProfile-script.md

 ### Non-Admin account?
 No Problem.
 My test user account did not have any local or domain administrator priviliges and I needed a method of quickly redeploying the tweaked VPN_Profile in order to test the new configuration.

-It's easy enough to do and this is how I achieved it:
+I did this through a scheduled task - it's easy enough to do and this is how I achieved it:

 ### Step 1: Generate the VPN_Profile.ps1 Script
 Follow the methods in the [Microsoft documentation](https://docs.microsoft.com/en-us/windows-server/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-client-vpn-connections#bkmk_ProfileXML) to generate your VPN_Profile.ps1 script.